ADVERTISEMENT

 Follow up on clues you find by searching local newspapers for names and the sport.
 Research whether the organization or its records still exists.
 If you Google Swiss Turners gymnastics Cleveland, you’ll find that Swiss Turners are still active in other cities, and that records for the Cleveland chapter are at the Western Reserve Historical Society.

 Did your athletic ancestor play on an expert or professional level, or serve on a team’s staff?
 Try newspapers here, too.
-And you can learn a lot by just Googling the name or the team, the sport and history.
+And you can learn a lot by just Googling the name of the team, the sport and history.
 This could pull up websites and Google books mentioning the team, digitized library materials and more.
 Further exercise your advanced research muscles with these resources:

 What you learn about relatives’ sporting lives may be just as valuable as more traditional life story details.
 A winning touchdown may have been a highlight of a relative’s life.
 A team photo might offer you an image of an ancestor.
-And the candid, casual glimpse you get into their moments of sweat and glory may bring that relative to vibrant life in your mind.
+And, the candid, casual glimpse you get into their moments of sweat and glory may bring that relative to vibrant life in your mind.

 “I remember my great-grandfather as an elderly man who was quite frail-looking,” Began says.
 “Finding out how active he was at one time—that he was good on the parallel bars—made him seem more real to me as a person.”